linkeddatacenter/kees/implementation.md

 ### Knowledge Graph status

-During knowledge base building and updates, KEES agents can declare the completion of a KEES cycle window
+During knowledge base building and updates, KEES agents SHOULD declare the completion of a KEES cycle window

 For instance to declare that a RDF Store is ready to be safely queried, execute following SPARQL UPDATE statement:

 ```sparql
 INSERT { ?service kees:published ?now }